UN group chairs unveil zero draft for sustainable development goals

 DFQF was also included in previous working document iterations.
 Talks on the issue have struggled to advance at the WTO since a ministerial decision in 2005 to implement substantially increased DFQF market access for goods from least developed countries (LDCs), although ministerial decisions last December urged a renewal of efforts in this area.
 (See BioRes, 25 April 2014).

 The same MoI subcategory also mentions the implementation of the outcomes of the WTO Bali Ministerial Declaration.
-At the Bali meet last December, trade ministers from the 159-member body formally agreed a multilateral deal on trade facilitation, along with a few items involving agriculture and development.
+At the Bali December meet, trade ministers from the 159-member body formally agreed a multilateral deal on trade facilitation, along with a few items involving agriculture and development.

-The subcategory for “sustainable growth implementation means” continues by mentioning increasing trade-related capacity building to assist development and the Aid for Trade initiative – a WTO-led financial assistance framework reaffirmed at the body’s latest ministerial meeting.
+The subcategory for “sustainable growth implementation means” continues by mentioning increasing trade-related capacity building to assist development and Aid for Trade initiatives – a WTO-led financial assistance framework reaffirmed at the body’s ninth ministerial meeting in December 2013.

 Improving market access for agricultural, fisheries, and industrial exports from developing countries, African economies, and the world’s poorest nations in order to increase their share of global exports is also included as a MoI to support progress towards the goal of sustainable economic growth and decent work.
 In a departure from the text for the May meeting, however, the zero draft has replaced the target of doubling LDC exports as a share of the global total by 2020 with the objective of simply “increasing” their share of exports in world markets.